Back to blog

 Using too many disconnected tools

-Stacking several small tools can create a maze of partial automations that nobody fully owns.
-Fewer, better-integrated systems are usually easier to scale and maintain.
-Avoiding this one mistake often protects both budget and adoption quality.
+Stacking several small tools can create a maze of partial automations that nobody owns.
+Document every dependency and remove unnecessary hops.

 Ignoring staff adoption